CMPE-133-Group-1/dev-dashboard/README.md

 This will install the Radix icon dependancies required for the project to run.

+## Error: Referring to React-color

+Run the command of `npm i react-color`

+This will install the react-color dependancies required for the project to run.

 ###  -------------------------------------------------------------------------------------------------------|
 ###  STOP HERE : Below refers to more technical operations that may not be needed for demo-ing this project |